-- Proximity of genset, transfer switch, loads and fuel supply lines (Natural Gas) or tanks (LPG). - Access for maintenance and service. - Security from vandalism, flooding and vehicular traffic.
+- Proximity of genset, transfer switch, loads and fuel supply lines (Natural Gas) or tanks (LPG). - Access for maintenance and service. - Security from vandalism, flooding and vehicular traffic. - Noise levels and proximity of property lines. - Away from gutter wash and roof dripping.

-- Noise levels and proximity of property lines. - Safe dispersal of engine exhaust and cooling air away from buildings, habitable areas, and people. - Possible obstructions to ventilation caused by snowdrifts, plant growth, lawn clippings, falling leaves, etc. - See Locating the Site in Section 2.
+- Safe dispersal of engine exhaust and cooling air away from buildings, habitable areas, and people. - Possible obstructions to ventilation caused by snowdrifts, plant growth, lawn clippings, falling leaves, etc. - See Locating the Site in Section 2.